What are hazardous chemicals?

 The aim of the chemical safety induction is for you to understand the basic principles for managing the acquisition, storage, use and correct disposal of hazardous chemicals.
 This induction is designed to encourage the engagement of both the trainee (student/staff/volunteer) and their supervisor/manager in matters of safety in the workplace (e.g. laboratory).

 The purchase of chemicals at Macquarie University follows different processes depending of the type of substances.
-A chemical compliance declaration must be provided with your purchase order for all chemicals, including:
+For Faculty of Science and Engineering, purchasing is completed in the Sci Quest chemical management system.
+If Sci Quest has not yet been rolled out in your area, a chemical compliance declaration must be provided with your purchase order for all chemicals, including:

 - non-hazardous chemicals